 Scott has been admitted to practice in the United States Supreme Court since 1993.
 He has also been admitted to practice in the United States Court of Appeals for the Eleventh Circuit; the United States District Courts for the Southern and Middle Districts of Florida; and the Florida Supreme Court.

-During the past 30 years, Scott has tried scores of employment and personal injury cases before state and federal juries throughout the State of Florida and he has resolved scores of additional cases in mediations and arbitrations.
+For nearly 40 years, Scott has tried scores of employment cases before state and federal juries throughout the State of Florida and resolved more than 1,000 additional cases in mediations, arbitrations, and informal settlements.
 These cases have involved employment discrimination based on age, disability, gender, health insurance issues, medical leave issues, employment benefits issues, race and gender issues and unlawful retaliation.
 Scott has also tried numerous personal injury cases, in courtrooms from the Florida Keys up to Jacksonville.

-Scott currently serves as chair of the Labor and Employment Committee of the Jacksonville Bar Association, a role in which he has served (as chair or co-chair), for the past four years.
+From 2013 until 2019 Scott served as chair or co-chair of the Labor and Employment Committee of the Jacksonville Bar Association.
 He has been a panel member or lecturer at local, state and national functions involving Labor and Employment Law issues, and he has contributed to professional publications concerning trial advocacy, insurance coverage issues and employment discrimination matters.
 He was also a voluntary instructor for nearly 20 years with the National Institute for Trial Advocacy, teaching deposition and trial skills to other attorneys from around the country.
 Scott devotes a considerable amount of time each week to reviewing court decisions and staying abreast of the latest legislative developments affecting his clients and his practice.
 He also meets regularly with other practitioners to discuss trends and topics of interest affecting his practice.
 He is an active member of the National Employment Lawyers Association, the National Institute for Trial Advocacy, the Florida Bar and the Jacksonville Bar Association.